 From Hoi Ha, you can rent a kayak (see my kayaking guide here) and head off to the protected areas for a good snorkel.
+While I wouldn’t say that they are an official Sai Kung beach, there are plenty of small sandy bays you can dock on for a quick break.
 The best area is by the pier, straight out from the beach, and you’ll be wise to wear or rent wet shoes to avoid stepping on sharp objects.

-Definitely the most photogenic beach I have ever been to, I almost thought I was in the Philippines or something.
+Long Ke Beach is probably my favourite among all the Sai Kung beaches.
+I almost thought I was in the Philippines or something.
 Despite its remote locale, it is a popular spot with the long stretch of beach and doubles as a campsite as well.

 With no refreshment point, you must bring your own drinks and food and either hike in from the East Dam or take a speedboat from the Sai Kung pier for 160 HKD.
 I thoroughly recommend planning your day ahead as taxi fare from East Dam back out can be significantly higher in the evening with taxi drivers raising the price.

 Hi, my name is Nam.
 I am 24 and spent half my life in Hong Kong and the other half in UK.
 I believe there's endless experience and beauty in the world and this is me chronicling how to experience the best at the best price.